 We’ve always valued gold

-Humans began valuing gold almost as soon as it was discovered.
+Humans began valuing gold almost as soon as its discovery.
 One of the oldest known uses of gold comes from Bulgaria around 4600 B.C.E., according to research from 2000.
 Archaeologists found buried human remains adorned with gold from a Bulgarian site called the Varna Cemetery.
 Gold was discovered in many of the graves, which suggests the ancients used gold as a status symbol.

 It was not until the 6th century B.C.E. that people began to use gold as government-backed coins.
 Researchers discovered evidence of this in the Near East and Mediterranean states, where royal authorities stamped gold with symbols to show it was backed by the government.
 The concept of gold currency persisted well into Medieval Europe.